How to Get Real about Revenue Attribution

 – Neil DeGrasse Tyson

 Marketers tend to be optimists, even in the face of a pandemic.
-In some ways, it's a job requirement: if we didn't perpetually underestimate the effort needed to reach our goals, we might never have the courage to get started.
-But we need to add a healthy dose of reality into the mix if we're going to convincingly prove (to ourselves and the wider organization) that our marketing efforts are generating revenue and delivering ROI.
+In some ways, it’s a job requirement: if we didn’t perpetually underestimate the effort needed to reach our goals, we might never have the courage to get started.
+But we need to add a healthy dose of reality into the mix if we’re going to convincingly prove (to ourselves and the broader organization) that our marketing efforts generate revenue and deliver ROI.

 The Attribution Disconnect

-Those expectations are starting to impact marketers' paychecks, too.
+Those expectations are starting to impact marketers’ paychecks, too.
 A growing number of organizations are also compensating marketers based on revenue and/or closed business.
 The State of Revenue report also highlighted that marketers with pipeline and revenue responsibility are 3X more likely to have a portion of their compensation tied to those numbers.

 So, what’s holding the majority of marketers back?